Cezanne-ai/Open-framework/README.md

 1. your own code,
 2. own language,
 3. desired domains,
-4. with your existing data (limited or not).
+4. with your existing data (limited or not - please check the data-prerequisites file in this repository; be aware that not all the datasets/corpuses are mandatory).

 In order to assist, we give you the following:
 1. an architecture that was designed to cover complex objectives in conversational AI (based on the research paper: "Cezanne-ai: a conversational AI open-framework for multi-domains, all the languages and limited data" - Coman et al.,2021 - pending journal submission/acceptance)